I loved you is a reversible text

 Here is the list of the anomalies.

-1. Love in the past tense.
-The expression "I loved you" is an anomaly in Russian, where "real love" means eternal love.
+(1) Love in the past tense.
+The expression "I loved you" is an anomaly in Russian, where "real love" (настоящая любовь) means eternal love.
 The expression "I loved you" has two opposite meanings: love in the past and uncertain feeling currently.
 One thing is certain: the hero speaks not about "real" love, but about some other love, which can fade away.

-the hero's attention was previously noticed by the addressee, it disturbed her, and she made it clear for the hero;
+-- The hero's attention was previously noticed by the addressee, it disturbed her, and she made it clear for the hero.

-the interactions with the addressee happened recently, otherwise she would have stopped worrying already, without the hero's prompt.
+-- The interactions with the addressee happened recently, otherwise she would have stopped worrying already, without the hero's prompt.
 So, the first line takes the meaning: "I loved you just recently", which sounds frivolous, like a folk story about lieutenant Rzhevsky (поручик Ржевский).

-the hero wants the addressee to stop worrying about his advances, to put her at ease;
+-- The hero wants the addressee to stop worrying about his advances, to put her at ease;

-the attempt to mollify the addressee in this line means that the addressee is not an image of a woman, but a real woman, the hero attempts to manipulate.
+-- The attempt to mollify the addressee in this line means that the addressee is not an image of a woman, but a real woman, the hero attempts to manipulate.

-4. Qualities of love: "I loved you silently, hopelessly, / Languishing with timidity, with jealousy."
+(4) Qualities of love: "I loved you silently, hopelessly, / Languishing with timidity, with jealousy."
 The hero highly recommends to the addressee exceptional qualities of his love, while threatening that the love is expiring.
 This is inconsistent with the idea of hero's selflessness.
 It sounds more like an auctioneer's call: "Going!
 Going!
 Gone!"

-5. Declared sincerity of love.
+(5) Declared sincerity of love.
 Love can not be insincere.
 "Sincere love" is a tautology.
 Saying that the love is not just sincere, but exceptionally sincere ("so sincere" ) makes it sound like a sales pitch rather than a confession.

-6. The punch line.
-The last lines "I loved you so tenderly, so sincerely, God help you to find some other love like this". means: "My love was exceptional.
-Good luck for you to find such a love like mine again".
-The hero expresses doubt that the addressee can be so lucky again.
-The comparison of possible "loves" (which is itself an anomaly in Russian, since the Russian word "любовь" is almost never used in a plural form) and the idea that the two "loves" may be identical brings up the impersonality of the poem.
-Jakobson [1] noticed grammatical incongruity of the last line.
+-- R. Jakobson [2] noticed grammatical incongruity of the last line.
 "The text intentionally opens a path to two different interpretations of the last line.
 It can be understood as invocation type denouement.
 On another hand, the fossilized expression "дай вам бог" ("God help you…") … could be interpreted as sort of a mode of "irreality", meaning that without God's interference the addressee will hardly encounter another love like this.
-In the last case the line may be understood as an example of "implicit negation"…"
+In the last case the line may be understood as an example of "implicit negation"…".

-7. Addressee.
+(7) Addressee.
 The ultimate uncertainty in the poem is the addressee.
 There is nothing personal about this poem: it could be sent to any woman who did not respond to the hero's attention yet.
 We do not know any specifics about their relationship except that she was disturbed by his advances.

 Now, I am ready to give the second interpretation of the poem, which takes into account all the anomalies above.

 Generally, one of the features of a dramatic monologue is an unreliable narrator.
-And indeed, the hero speaks about love, but his impudence, insistence on the fleeting nature of his interest to the woman allows the reader to see that he, actually, means not "love" (as Russians usually understand it), but some transactional relationships.
+And indeed, the hero speaks about love, but his impudence, insistence on the fleeting nature of his interest to the woman allows the reader to see that he, actually, means not personal "love" (as Russians usually understand it), but some transactional relationships.

 The poem turned out to be an illustration to a recurring theme of "Eugene Onegin", which is high society's "love games" .
 See, for example, Ch 1, X:

-How early could he be hypocritical,
+How early learned he to be hypocritical,

 To hide his hope, be jealous,